 Having ample storage space is an extremely common dilemma regardless if have lots of stuff or lean toward minimalistic tendencies.
 Unlike pop-up reminders on our phones that say “storage space almost full…manage your storage in settings” we don’t need a reminder that our space if full.
 What we need are solutions.

-After 9 years in Israel I’ve learned a thing or two about creative storage space.
-There are endless possibilities of using wall space for hanging shelves or cabinets, but if you don’t want to put holes in the wall here are some other options.
+After a decade in Israel, I’ve learned a thing or two about creative storage space.
+There are endless possibilities of using wall space for hanging shelves or cabinets, but if you don’t want to put holes in the wall here are other options.

 - Beds with under the bed storage.
 Instead of a box spring, the ‘box’ part is for storage.
 The mattress is on a hinge and raising it exposes the storage underneath.
 This is great for out of season clothing or bedding.
 Some beds also have a pullout drawer underneath the bed.
 For the beds that don’t, I recommend storage bags that you can squish out the air and you can shove as much out of season clothes as possible under the bed.
 Avoid cardboard, as it attracts critters.